FAQs - Frequently Asked Questions

 The information on membership in the International Coach Federation, ICF, is available on their site at http://www.coachfederation.org

 Currently the ICF requires 60 hours of training that meets their criteria plus all members agree to be accountable to the Code of Ethics.
-The Certified Professional Coach and Certified Master Coach programs combined meet this requirement.
+The Certified Professional Coach and either the Certified Master Coach or the Certified Coach Specialist programs combined meet this requirement.

 The International Coach Federation, ICF, controls their own membership and credentialing.
 Training organizations support individuals in completing the ICF requirements to achieve membership and/or a credential.
 Training programs may or may not be approved by the ICF to check first.
 All Center for Coaching Certification programs are approved by ICF.

-ACSTH programs are typically more affordable as a package and empower you to manage your schedule and budget by choosing which segments of the program you enroll in and when you complete them.
+ACSTH programs are a more affordable a la carte option and empower you to manage your schedule and budget by choosing which segments of the program you enroll in and when you complete them.

 This is up to the individual.
 Some go straight from one class into the next while others wait between classes.
 Typically, the considerations include time and budget.

-It is important to note that both the CPC and the CMC classes are required for International Coach Federation, ICF, membership and that ICF membership is a minimum standard today for individuals marketing themselves as a coach.
+It is important to note that both the CPC and either the CMC or the CCS programs are required for International Coach Federation membership.
+ICF membership is a minimum standard today for individuals marketing themselves as a coach.

 - CPC = Certified Professional Coach